darkraiden/te-api/README.md

 ### Not Running

-`/notRunning?t=<time in epoch>` - This endpoint will return a list of all the service which are not running at a given time.
+`/notRunning?t=<time in epoch>` - This endpoint will return a list of all the service which are not running, on weekdays, at a given time.
 It accepts one parameter, `t`, that must be in `epoch time` format!